 As a community, we need to do more to bring domestic violence into the light.
 Separation violence is real.
 Abusers use it as a threat every day.
 Both of these local incidents, and a substantial number of domestic violence homicides nationwide, are examples of separation violence.

 The question is not, and never should be, “why didn’t she leave?”

-Here are the questions we should be asking every time we hear about domestic violence:• Do I know my local domestic hotline number, and do I have it handy in case I see someone who needs it?
+Here are the questions we should be asking every time we hear about domestic violence:

 At the candlelight vigil in Traci’s memory, I talked about holding victims in the light.
 I think that means sharing with all the people in our lives how complicated yet common domestic violence is.